Publications

 I defend a hybrid causal-descriptivist version of the reference for artifact kind terms.
 Reference for artifact kind terms functions analogously to natural kind terms like ‘water’.
 I defend the standard Kripke-Putnam account by showing that we just need an account of artifact essences, which in turn secures the indexicality and rigidity of artifact kind terms like ‘chair’.
 I reject arguments from Irene Olivero and Diego Marconi that no such essences can be found.
 I then rebut hybrid descriptivist challenges in the form of the qua-problem from Amie Thomasson, and argue that while some descriptive content is needed to fix the reference of our kind terms, whether natural or artifactual, it doesn’t involve any analytic entailments between the description associated with the term and its referent.

-A paper on the social dimensions of artifacts and artifact kinds*
+A paper on the social powers of artifacts

 Dissertation